RamanMalykhin/thinkbayes_solutions/README.md

-This repository contains my solutions to exercises presented in Allen Downey's textbook "Think Bayes".
+This repository contains chapters from Allen Downey's textbook "Think Bayes", with my solutions to exercises.

 The book is free and can be found here https://greenteapress.com/wp/think-bayes/ and here https://github.com/AllenDowney/ThinkBayes2.